gammasim/simtools/docs/source/getting_started.rst

     $ conda activate gammasim-tools-dev

-If you need access to the DB, ask one of the developers, update the login \
+If you need access to the DB, ask one of the developers for the credentials, copy \
-credentials in set_env_db_template.sh and source it to activate the \
+set_env_db_template.sh to a new file named set_env_db.sh, update it with the credentials and \
-environmental variables:
+source it to activate the environmental variables:

 .. code-block:: console

-    $ source set_env_db_template.sh
+    $ source set_env_db.sh

-You are all set now =)
+You are all set now.